Academics

 Special Services

-Each District school has a Guidance Team to address concerns regarding student performance.
-Parent/guardian/caretakers may contact their school guidance counselor for more information about this process.
+Parents/guardians/caretakers may contact their school guidance counselor for more information about this process.
 If a student is suspected of having a disability, the Guidance Team may refer the student for special education or a Section 504 assessment.
 The school psychologist assigned to the school will coordinate the special education process.
 A copy of the special education notice of procedural safeguards is available on the OSPI website.
+Each District school has a Guidance Team to address concerns regarding student performance.